 Dr. Boyd, who started his college education at San Joaquin Delta College, a two-year institution in California, holds a doctor of education degree in community college leadership from National Louis University, a master’s in education from University of Phoenix and a bachelor’s in human services from Judson University.

 Dr. DeMarte joined TCC in August 2009.
-He leads seven functional areas in support of teaching and learning: Academics, Apprenticeships, eLearning, Faculty Development, Intercultural Learning, Learning Technologies and the Libraries.
-He is also responsible for the TCC Jeanne and George Roper Performing Arts Center, the Center for Military and Veterans Education and the NSF-funded Southeast Maritime and Transportation Center-SMART Center.
+He leads seven functional areas in support of teaching and learning: Academic Affairs, Apprenticeships, eLearning, Faculty Development, Intercultural Learning, Learning Technologies and the Libraries.
+He is also responsible for the TCC Jeanne and George Roper Performing Arts Center, the Center for Military and Veterans Education and the NSF-funded Southeast Maritime and Transportation (SMART) Center.